Diapolo10/5G00EV25-3001_client/docs/index.md

 place their output in dedicated directories in the top level of the target directory.

 - `debug`
-    Contains output for the dev profile.
+    Contains output for the dev and test profiles.

 - `doc`
     Contains rustdoc documentation.